WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 - Use ID's as styling hooks as they are specificity heavyweights and override the organic specificity of your ITCSS which you've built up.
 - Use !important in any place other than the "utilities" ITCSS layer as it overrides specificity.
 If are experiencing specificity problems consider revising your architecture rather than the rocket launcher that is !important.

+# Optimisation

 # Further Reading
 Below I've compiled some useful links:

 ### [Orion Framework](https://github.com/WebDevLuke/Orion-Framework)
-This is a CSS framework that I've developed originally to use as a boilerplate and later as a test bed for new ideas and functionality.
+This is a lightweight front-end framework that I developed originally to use as a boilerplate and later as a test bed for new ideas and functionality.
 It implements everything discussed in this guide and would make a logical easy start point for new front-end projects.

 ### [CSS Wizardry](http://csswizardry.com)
 A good resource for discussion into relevant CSS methodology.